adimyth/datascience_stuff/nlp/ContextualWordEmbeddings.md

 ## BERT
 Bidirectional Encoder Representations from Transformers

+### Advantages
+The output of BERT training is the trained model and vectors - not just vectors.
+The trained model is used
+* as is for generating word or sentence vectors (which are not only of the same quality as the older models like word2vec/Glove, but combine some of their useful characteristics - e.g. OOV/misspell handling)
+* or analogous to reusing CNN models trained on images for downstream tasks like object detection, reusing the trained language model with the addition of a layer or two, for downstream supervised tasks like NER.
+This reduces the need for large amounts of labeled data for the specific supervised task.
+* trained BERT model can be used for a wide variety of tasks with just very little additional architectural add-on and fine-tuned for specific tasks such as NER, Q&A etc. This eliminates the need for task specific architectures that we needed before.

 ## How Contextual are Contextualized Word Representations?
 1. In all layers of BERT, ELMo, and GPT-2, the representations of all words are anisotropic: they occupy a narrow cone in the embedding space instead of being distributed throughout.
 2. The models contextualize words very differently from one another.
 3. If a word’s contextualized representations were not at all contextual, we’d expect 100% of their variance to be explained by a static embedding.
 Instead, on average - less than 5% of the variance can be explained by a static embedding.

+## General Difference
+Word2Vec and Glove vectors can be used directly for downstream tasks.
+All we need is the vectors for the words.
+There is no need for the model itself that was used to train these vectors.

+ELMo & BERT are context dependent, hence we need the model that was used during training even for inference.
+We can just use the context independent vectors for a word if we choose too, but that would defeat the purpose of these models.

+* Glove & Word2Vec - Word based
+* ELMo - Character based
+* BERT - Subword based